By Ty Collins

 Those who’ve been in the sales or remote work world for a while will recognize a few of these companies.
 But there are also some new players adding value to the field.

-A household name in sales, Hubspot’s Sales Professional service brings a powerful set of features to bear that you can use to up your game.
+A household name in lead generation software, Hubspot’s Sales Professional service brings a powerful set of features to bear that you can use to up your game.
 Recent updates make it even more valuable, including:

 Team organization and segmentation